 This reminds me that even in difficult times there is much good in the world.
 Focusing attention on those things that bring gratitude, joy, generosity and a sense of agency and personal power are helpful.

 You might have a favored practice, like deep breathing, meditation, or yoga.
 I tend to vary what I do.
 I guess that makes me a relaxation dilettante, but it’s what works for me!
 Knitting is high on my list of ways to calm and center, so long as I’m making something that’s at the right level of challenge, not so easy that I get bored, or so difficult that I get frustrated.
 Remembering to pause throughout the day to take at least three deep, slow breaths helps too.

 Giving and receiving support

 A lot of us, myself included, tend to be stronger on the giving than the receiving of help and support.
-While it’s true that sharing our gifts with the world also blesses us, when giving and doing becomes a one way street, the eventual destination is burnout.
-Seek out and accept the help and support that helps you feel calmer, stronger, better able to think clearly and more able to cope.
+It’s true that sharing our gifts with the world blesses others and also blesses us.
+Yet, when giving and doing becomes a one way street, I’ve found that the eventual destination is burnout.
+When I seek out and accept the help and support I need, I feel calmer, stronger, better able to think and more able to cope.

-Laughing every day, enjoying the company of loved ones, celebrating important events, feeling energized by your activism and enjoying it are restorative, uplifting and great antidotes to stress, anxiety and worry.
+Laughing every day, enjoying the company of loved ones, celebrating important events, feeling energized by my work, my personal pursuits, and enjoying these things is restorative and uplifting.

 Fear and anxiety can make us reactive.
 Reacting makes sense in an immediate emergency when our security, safety or survival are at stake.
 It’s a useful, short-term strategy and is related to the sense of dread we experience when frightened by a specific threat.
-Anxiety, a longer-term sense of distress can be the result of apprehension about possible threats we may face in the future.
+Anxiety, a longer-term sense of distress, can be the result of apprehension about possible future threats.
 It’s difficult to find thoughtful resposes when were scared or anxious.
-Yet to mount an effective, sustained resistance in difficult times, and staying with it calls for clear thinking and thoughtful responses are exactly what are needed.
+Yet identifying a course of action in difficult times, and staying with it calls for clear thinking and thoughtful responses.